fatimabutt1899/aws-terraform/README.md

 # aws-services-terraform
-creating creating services and resources in aws
+Creating services and resources in aws